 Chiari malformation is a serious condition, and its symptoms can greatly interfere with your activities of daily living and your ability to maintain employment.
 Surgeries such as posterior fossa decompression surgeries or shunt placement surgeries often require long inpatient hospitalizations with considerable post-surgical recovery time.
 This may cause you to be absent from work for extended periods of time.
 In addition, people with a Chiari malformation may have trouble with fine motor skills.
 This may interfere with your ability to perform jobs that require constant use of your hands, such as typing or handling small objects.
 Numbness and tingling in the upper extremities can also interfere with your ability to use your hands.
 People with Chiari malformations may experience muscle weakness, interfering with the amount of weight that they can lift and carry.
 Further, the severe headaches often associated with a Chiari malformation may cause you to need frequent breaks during the workday that are in excess of what your employer would typically allow, or may require you to call out sick on a regular basis.
 Finally, nerve damage resulting from a Chiari malformation may cause difficulty with walking and standing, especially for prolonged periods of time.
 A person with nerve damage due to Chiari malformation may also experience problems with his or her bladder and require more frequent bathroom breaks or access to a restroom.

 If you are suffering from a Chiari malformation and are unable to work, you may be entitled to Social Security Disability benefits.
 Call the LaBovick Law Group at (561) 625-8400 for a free case evaluation.
-The legal team at LaBovick Law Group is experienced in understanding what factors the Social Security Administration considers when evaluating whether an individual is entitled to disability benefits, and will build the strongest case for your approval.
+The legal team at LaBovick Law Group, including our experienced Social Security Disability Lawyers, is well-versed in understanding what factors the Social Security Administration considers when evaluating whether an individual is entitled to disability benefits.
+They will work diligently to build the strongest case for your approval.